Transport from Bologna Airport: My Tips

-The terminal is served by an automatic train from the centre, public transport buses and long-distance services to other Italian cities.
+An automated shuttle train runs from the city centre to the terminal, as do public transport buses and long-distance coaches to other Italian cities.

 6 minutes | 5–10 minutes |